grey-cat-1908/formaptix-web/README.md

 * You need to install git to clone the project.
 You can find a simple guide [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
 * Set up and run the Formaptix Server.
 You can find a guide in the [Formaptix Server Repository](https://github.com/grey-cat-1908/formaptix-server/).
 * Install Node.js®.
-You can do that [here](https://nodejs.org/en/download/package-manager).
+You can find instructions [here](https://nodejs.org/en/download/package-manager).

 Clone Formaptix frontend using the following command: